ReginaldSourn/ReginaldSourn/README.md

-# 👋 Hello, You checking Bio that's weird.
-But it's okay
+# 👋 Hello, I see you're looking at my bio; that's weird.
+But it's okay.

 So, I am an **Internet of Things (IoT) Engineer** and **Data Scientist**, dedicated to integrating sophisticated hardware systems with advanced data analytics methodologies.
 My professional mission encompasses developing intelligent, interconnected solutions that capitalize on data-driven insights to enhance operational effectiveness.